 Orthopedic Surgery Residency

-Recognized as one of the finest educational experiences available in the field, our residency program at NYU School of Medicine is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+Recognized as one of the finest educational experiences available in the United States, our residency program at NYU Grossman School of Medicine is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 There are 72 residents in the program at any given time.
 Two residents are selected into our clinician–scientist training program and spend an extra year performing full-time research between their second and third years of training.

 Residents spend 60 months on clinical rotations, which include all major subspecialty areas of orthopedic surgery.
-As a resident in our program, you gain experience in both outpatient and inpatient settings and are trained in operative and nonoperative treatments for a wide variety of orthopedic conditions.
+Residents in our program gain experience in both outpatient and inpatient settings and are trained in operative and nonoperative treatments for a wide variety of orthopedic conditions and pathologies.
 Members of our large teaching faculty provide close interaction and supervision.
 Faculty also offer one or two weekly case conferences for each clinical rotation.

-Your clinical training is enhanced by a comprehensive didactic program that includes conferences in all areas of clinical orthopedics, fractures, basic science, and orthopedic pathology.
-Based on a two-year cycle, the didactic program provides each resident with at least two complete cycles during the five years of orthopedic training.
+Clinical training is enhanced by a comprehensive didactic program that includes conferences in all areas of clinical orthopedics, fractures, basic science, and orthopedic pathology.
+Based on a two-year cycle, the didactic program provides each resident with at least two complete curriculum cycles during the five years of orthopedic training.

 Our research scientists and clinical faculty work together to provide a thorough basic science didactic curriculum based on the one recommended by the American Academy of Orthopaedic Surgeons (AAOS).

 All residents are required to complete a minimum of three writing projects to demonstrate scholarly activity during their five-year residency.
 One must be an original basic science or clinical research project.
 Book chapters, review articles, and other scholarly activities, such as video projects, may fulfill the other two requirements.
 The majority of our residents complete many more than the minimum requirement.

-As a resident in our program, you have the opportunity to rotate in all of the key subspecialties of orthopedic surgery:
+As a resident in our program, you rotate in all of the key subspecialties of orthopedic surgery: